Overcoming Trials

 Sometimes, my children ask me what will happen one day when one of us goes to heaven.
 They want to know how we could ever survive on the earth without each other.
 In these moments, I paraphrase the words of Billy Graham and remind them that our future together is much longer than the past we have shared.

 Life can feel long and difficult, but eternity is forever, and for the follower of Christ, beautiful.
 Let’s not forget this truth.
-You cling to God when you remind yourself that he is eternal, and he will one day wipe away all tears.
+You hold on to God when you remind yourself that he is eternal, and he will one day wipe away all tears.hold on to God

-3. Cling to God by living out of your identity as his beloved child.
+3. Hold on to God by living out of your identity as his beloved child.

 My dad spent his career as a high school teacher.
 He also sponsored a large conservation club dedicated to wildlife preservation and natural resource management.
 Every year his club hosted a large sportsman’s show for the community.
 Thousands of locals attended.